 As I said in a previous article : Hitch-hiking is not particularly hard in Iceland.
 Natives are often picking you up even if some are not understanding english (it’s quite rare though).
 However, as much you’re going away from the road number 1, more it’s getting complicated to cross cars.
 Contrariwise, people who will see you in the middle of nowhere might get pitty and you might have more chance to be picked up!

 There is not a lot of insects and animals except Sheep, cows and horses in Iceland.
 But don’t forget there is a huge variety of birds!
 Especially in the west fjord and depending on the season, you might be able to see many rare and beautiful species.
-On the other hand, you will see a lot of the Sterna.
-Those ones are pretty aggressive to humans coming near their nests, and they will not hesitate to attack you!
+On the other hand, you will see a lot of Sternas.
+Those ones are pretty aggressive to humans coming near their nests, and they won’t hesitate to attack you!
 They are attacking the upper point they can see.
-So the best thing to do is to take a stick or so and point it straight above your head.
+The best thing to do is to take a stick or so and point it straight above your head.
 It redirects their focus of attack.

 Be safe, respect the nature, and enjoy your trip !